kingqwerty6259/Toyota-Supra/README.md

 # Toyota-Supra
 ![image](https://github.com/user-attachments/assets/c01c277d-9e03-46dc-bf0a-19e41513180a)

-This repository contains a 3D model of a Toyota Supra created in Blender 4.0.
+This repository contains a 3D model of a Toyota Supra created in Blender.
 The model includes the car body and wheels, organized in a hierarchical structure for easy manipulation.

 ## Files and Structure